Mahler equations for Zeckendorf numeration: Introduction

+This paper is organised as follows.
 In Section~\ref{sec:weighted-automata-automatic} we set up notation, and define weighted automata, regular sequences, and Mahler equations.
-For the case of base-$q$ numeration, $q ∈ ℕ$, we describe the correspondence between $q$-regular sequences and $q$-Mahler equations.
-In Section \ref{sec:def-automaton}, we define a universal weighted automaton, and in Theorem~\ref{thm:main} we show that, by varying the weights, we can generate any solution of any isolating $q$-Mahler equation.
-In Corollary \ref{cor:Christol} we recover Christol's theorem in the special case where the ring equals~$𝔽_q$.
-We then focus on the Zeckendorf-numeration.
-In Section~\ref{sec:fun-phi} we define an operator $n ↦ ϕ(n)$ and show in Corollary~\ref{cor:autom-defect} that the non-linearity of $ϕ$ can be calculated.
+For the case of base-$k$ numeration, $k ∈ ℕ$, we describe the correspondence between $k$-regular sequences and $k$-Mahler equations.
+In Section \ref{sec:def-automaton}, we define a universal weighted automaton, and in Theorem~\ref{thm:main} we show that, by varying the weights, we can generate any solution of any isolating $k$-Mahler equation.
+In Corollary \ref{cor:Christol} we recover Christol's theorem in the special case where the ring equals~$\mathbb{F}_q$, with $q$ a power of a prime.
+We then focus on the Zeckendorf numeration.
+In Section~\ref{sec:fun-phi} we define a function $n ↦ ϕ(n)$ and show in Corollary~\ref{cor:autom-defect} that the non-linearity of $ϕ$ can be calculated.
 In Section~\ref{sec:operator} we define Z-Mahler equations.
-By merging the ideas behind the weighted automata generating solutions of $q$-Mahler equations and the automaton computing the linearity defect of $ϕ$, we show in Theorem~\ref{thm:main-Z} that any solution of an isolating Z-Mahler equation is Z-regular.
+By merging the ideas behind the weighted automata generating solutions of $k$-Mahler equations and the automaton computing the linearity defect of $ϕ$, we show in Theorem~\ref{thm:main-Z} that any solution of an isolating Z-Mahler equation is Z-regular.
 In the standard Section~\ref{sec:automata-to-Z-Mahler}, we show that Z-regular sequences define solutions of Z-Mahler equations.
-In Section~\ref{sec:Dumas} we give a result analogous to that of Dumas for $q$-numeration, slighting relaxing the notion of Z-isolating which guarantees Z-regularity.
+In Section~\ref{sec:Dumas} we give a result analogous to that of Dumas for $k$-numeration, slighting relaxing the notion of Z-isolating which guarantees Z-regularity.
 Finally in Section~\ref{sec:non-regular} we give an example of a non-isolating Z-Mahler equation which has non-regular solutions.
 We end by describing some open problems.